-- 6. Once the password has been obtained, click Stop. - 7.
-Using the operating system Network Manager use the password to connect to the WiFi network.
-The password is saved by the system and no longer needs to be entered. - 8.
+- 8. Using the operating system Network Manager use the password to connect to the WiFi network.
+The password is saved by the system and no longer needs to be entered. - 9.
 Open the Network Injector section to start identification and infection.